 Near the second bridge, simply take the high 7H hiking route to the mountain corner.
 There is a large boulder that marks this great Maligne canyon view.
 You will easily notice a middle hiking trail (7F); the 7H is just a little higher.

 Hiking from 6th bridge to Maligne Canyon's first could be considered a strain if you are not comfortable with climbing what could be comparable to a dozen flights of stairs over a 3.7km distance.
 If you are concerned, try to use 2 vehicles and start at the first bridge, so you can hike down to the 6th instead of up.
 Otherwise, we would say hiking from the 6th to the first is the best way to experience this interesting canyon's powerful build-up.

 Maligne Canyon's trail edges can be slippery when wet.

-Please be Bear Aware Everywhere - Grizzly Bear Encounter near Maligne Canyon's 6th Bridge
+Please be Bear Aware Everywhere - Grizzly Bears can be Encountered near Maligne Canyon's 6th Bridge

 Maligne Canyon Summer Hike Satellite View